C. R. Rao: Career

-Rao has received 38 honorary doctoral degrees from universities in 19 countries around the world and numerous awards and medals for his contributions to statistics and science.
-He is a member of eight National Academies in India, the United Kingdom, the United States, and Italy.
+Rao received 38 honorary doctoral degrees from universities in 19 countries around the world and numerous awards and medals for his contributions to statistics and science.
+He was a member of eight National Academies in India, the United Kingdom, the United States, and Italy.
+Rao was awarded Santhi Swarup Bhatnagar Award in 1963 and followed by Padma Bhushan in 1968.
 Rao was awarded the United States National Medal of Science, that nation's highest award for lifetime achievement in fields of scientific research, in June 2002.
-He was given the India Science Award in 2010, the highest honor conferred by the government of India in a scientific domain.
-In 2013, he was nominated for the Nobel Peace Prize, along with Miodrag Lovric (Editor) and Shlomo Sawilowsky, for their contribution to the International Encyclopedia of Statistical Science.
+He was given the India Science Award in 2010, the highest honour conferred by the government of India in a scientific domain.
 He was most recently honoured with his 38th honorary doctorate by the Indian Institute of Technology, Kharagpur, on 26 July 2014 for "his contributions to the foundations of modern statistics through the introduction of concepts such as Cramér–Rao inequality, Rao–Blackwellization, Rao distance, Rao measure, and for introducing the idea of orthogonal arrays for the industry to design high-quality products."

-He was the President of the International Statistical Institute, Institute of Mathematical Statistics (USA), and the International Biometric Society.
+Rao was the President of the International Statistical Institute, Institute of Mathematical Statistics (USA), and the International Biometric Society.
 He was inducted into the Hall of Fame of India's National Institution for Quality and Reliability (Chennai Branch) for his contribution to industrial statistics and the promotion of quality control programs in industries.